BrunoFaM/Calendar-Maker/README.md

 Bugs to fix

-    bug to eliminate of the employees list
+    bug to eliminate of the employees list (FIXED)

 Colors:  #00ffff,  #ffff00,  #33adff